Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: Introduction

 \section{Introduction}

-One of the outstanding problems of particle physics today is the origin of CP violation.
-The CP violation found in the K- and B system \cite{In1,In2} can be well explained in the standard model(SM).
-In order to determine the sources responsible for CP violation, it is important to find other processes which also violate CP.
-The electric dipole moment(EDM) of elementary particle is a clear sinal of CP violation\cite{In3,In4} as well known.
+One of the outstanding problem of particle physics today is the origin of CPV.
+The CPV found in the K and B system \cite{In0,In1,In2,In2plus} can be well explained in the standard model(SM).
+In order to research the CPV sources, it is important to find other processes which also violate the CP conservation.
+The EDMs of elementary particles, especially neutrons, are clear signal of CPV\cite{In3plus,In3,In4}.

-In the SM, the phase in Cabbibo-Kobayashi-Maskawa(CKM) Matrix is the only source of CP violation because of the only one scalar doublet\cite{In5}.
-But even upto two loop order, the EDM of a fermion does not appear, besides, there are partial cancelation between the three loop contributions\cite{In6,In7,In8}.
-In other words, if the EDM of an elementary fermion is detected, one can confirm that there exist new CP violating phases and new physics(NP) beyond the SM.
-As supposed, the measurement of the neutron EDM, $d_n$ possesses a very stringent upperbound.
-The latest experimental results show that $|d_n|<1.8\times10^{-26}$ e.cm (90\% C.L.) \cite{In9}, while the SM predicts a much smaller $d_n<10^{-31}$ e.cm\cite{smedm1}.
-There are similarly bounds on the c quark and t quark EDMs $|d_c|<5.0\times10^{-17}$ e.cm and $|d_t|<3.06\times10^{-15}$ e.cm\cite{zsmEDM}.
-These upperbounds of heavy quarks are much larger than that of neutron, and they may be detected in the near future.
+In the SM, the phase in Cabbibo-Kobayashi-Maskawa(CKM) matrix is the only source of CPV because of one scalar doublet\cite{In5,In5plus}.
+The EDM of a fermion not only disappear even up to two loop order, but also there are partial cancelation between the three loop contributions\cite{In6,In7,In8}.
+It means that, if a large EDM of an elementary fermion is detected, one can confirm that there exists new physics(NP) beyond the SM.
+The measurements of the neutron EDM($d_n$) possesses a very stringent upperbound.
+The latest experimental results show that $|d_n|<1.8\times10^{-26}$ e$\cdot$cm (90\% C.L.) \cite{In9}, while the SM predicts a much smaller $|d_n|<10^{-31}$ e$\cdot$cm\cite{smedm1,smedm2}.
+There are similar bounds on the c quark and t quark EDMs $|d_c|<5.0\times10^{-17}$ e$\cdot$cm and $|d_t|<2.17\times10^{-16}$ e$\cdot$cm\cite{smedm3plus,smedm3}.
+Furthermore, the indirect constraints on c quark and t quark EDMs can be improved to $|d_c|<1.5\times10^{-21}$ e$\cdot$cm and $|d_t|<5.0\times10^{-20}$ e$\cdot$cm\cite{edmdc,edmdt}.
+These upper bounds of heavy quarks are much larger than that of neutron, and they may be detected in the near future.